liquiidio/UnityPluginSuiteGitbook/docs/page-md_README.md

 1. Check all the relevant files needed (if this is a first time import, just select ALL) and click on import.

 #### 3. Install manually.
-3. Install manually.
-Download this [project here](https://github.com/liquiidio/EosSharp-Private/releases/latest).
+3. Install manually.Download this [project here](https://github.com/liquiidio/EosSharp-Private/releases/latest).

 * [zip](https://github.com/liquiidio/EosSharp-Private/archive/refs/tags/1.0.6.zip)